 Penalties for a PC 182 Conviction in California

-The penalties for conspiracy can vary based on the types of crime individuals conspired to commit.
-Generally, individuals who are convicted of conspiracy will face the same penalties that would normally apply to the crime.
-In many cases, individuals can face:
+The penalties for criminal conspiracy can vary based on the types of crime individuals conspired to commit.
+Generally, convicted individuals will face the same penalties that would normally apply to the underlying crime.

-Misdemeanor Conspiracy Penalties:
+Misdemeanor Conspiracy Penalties

 - Fines: Up to $10,000